 The advantages of systematic testing programmes are outlined in Chapter 2.7.
-In summary, organised testing can achieve greater equity in access and is considered a more efficient use of healthcare resources by ensuring that all individuals at risk are targeted within the most appropriate timeframe.
-(47) Appropriate quality assurance mechanisms, clear referral and follow-up procedures as well as call and recall processes are all necessary to optimise the effectiveness and safety of the testing programme regardless of structure.
+In summary, organised testing can achieve greater equity in access and is considered a more efficient use of healthcare resources by ensuring that all individuals at risk are targeted within the most appropriate timeframe.(47) Appropriate quality assurance mechanisms, clear referral and follow-up procedures as well as call and recall processes are all necessary to optimise the effectiveness of the testing programme regardless of structure.
 Guidance on testing and pathways for patient referral and follow-up could be developed in conjunction with the HSE National Programmes for Pathology and Hepatitis C, respectively.
-Organised testing may offer better opportunities to optimise quality assurance.
+The involvement of primary care and patient representatives during the development of guidance on testing pathways and referral should also be considered.